The Good Life (1994 TV series)

 The Good Life is an American sitcom television series created by Jeff Martin, Kevin Curran and Suzanne Martin, which aired on NBC from January 3 to April 12, 1994.
-(The fifth episode aired following NBC's coverage of Super Bowl XXVIII.)
 It starred John Caponera and Drew Carey.
 Other members of the cast included Eve Gordon, Jake Patellis, Shay Astar, Justin Berfield and Monty Hoffman.
+It focuses on the personal and working life of John Bowman (Caponera) and his family.